This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Internet

 Ahutoetoe has internet safety and protocols in place.
-Students and parents are required to sign an agreement stating that our guidelines will be followed.
+Learners and parents are required to sign an agreement stating that our guidelines will be followed.
 Please return this to the school office.

 Kapa Haka